John N. Gardner

 Promotion, participation in, and presentations at professional development events sponsored by the National Resource Center, including the Annual Conference on The First-Year Experience and the National Conference on Students in Transition.

-Developing new topics for publication; recruit authors for the Center's scholarly practice books, research reports, and guides; contribute to writing to those publications as appropriate; and actively promote the Center's catalog of print resources.
+Developing new topics for publication; recruit authors for the National Resource Center's scholarly practice books, research reports, and guides; contribute to writing to those publications as appropriate; and actively promote the Center's catalog of print resources.

 Serving as a national and international advocate for the National Resource Center, University 101 Programs, and the University of South Carolina.